VictorKostyukov/elevator/README.md

 elevator.travel()
 ```

-In terms of the algorithm, this implies that the elevator must finish visiting the current set of requested floors before visiting the next set (*i.e.* the set of those floors requested while the elevator was currently visiting floors).
+In terms of the algorithm, this implies that the elevator must finish visiting the current set of requests before visiting the next set (*i.e.* the set of those floors requested while the elevator was currently visiting floors).

+However, if floors are requested intermittently for real-world elevators, the algorithm must somehow determine how requests are grouped together.
+Otherwise, requested floors would always be queued up, and the elevator may not be able to achieve maximum efficiency.
+An ideal solution to this problem would to group together requests that fall within a certain time interval.
+For example, requests made within the same 30 seconds are grouped together.

 ## Running tests